 Make a new email template using a text snippet from an existing email

-- Open Outlook email that contains text for the new template.
+- Open the Outlook email that contains text for the new template.

 - Select the text that you'd like to become a template.
-For example, if you'd like to create an Outlook signature template, select the corresponding part of text in your email.
+For example, if you want to create an Outlook signature template, select the corresponding part of text in your email.
 In case you need to create an HTML template in Outlook, your message should be in this format.

 - Click the New template icon on the add-in's toolbar: